centreon/centreon-documentation/versioned_docs/version-23.10/administration/parameters/ldap.txt

 > The contact's LDAP data won't be updated in Centreon until the next
 > synchronization is expected.
 >
-> If needed, "on-demand" synchronization are
+> If needed, "on-demand" synchronization is
 > available from the **Administration > Session** page and from the
 > **Configuration > Users > Contact / Users** list.
 >
 > The interval is expressed in hours.
 By default, this field is set to the lower
-> value : 1 hour.
+> value: 1 hour.

 > We save a timestamp as reference date in the DB and use the CentAcl CRON to
 > update it.
 >
 > The reference date is used to calculate the next expected LDAP synchronization.
 >
-> If you modify one of these two fields the reference timestamp will be reset to
+> If you modify one of these two fields, the reference timestamp will be reset to
 > your current time.
 >
-> The reference date won't be updated if you modify or not, only the other fields
+> The reference date will not be updated, whether or not you make changes; only the other fields
-> / options.
+> / options are updated.

 - **LDAP servers**: can be used to add one or more LDAP directories to which Centreon will connect.